aiven/devportal/docs/products/kafka/howto/ksql-docker.rst

 Use ksqlDB with Aiven for Apache Kafka®
 =======================================

 Aiven provides a managed Apache Kafka® solution together with a number of auxiliary services like Apache Kafka Connect, Kafka REST and Schema Registry via `Karapace <https://github.com/aiven/karapace>`_.
-A managed `ksqlDB <https://ksqldb.io/>`_ service in Aiven is, however, not supported. if you want to define streaming data pipelines with SQL, you have two options:
+A managed `ksqlDB <https://ksqldb.io/>`_ service in Aiven is, however, not supported.
+If you want to define streaming data pipelines with SQL, you have two options:

-* Use :doc:`Aiven for Apache Flink </docs/products/flink/index>`
+* Use `Aiven for Apache Flink® <https://developer.aiven.io/docs/products/flink.html>`_
 * Run a self-hosted ksqlDB cluster.